Portablefire22/Control-Ward/readme.md

 ## Why "Control Ward"

 League of Legends reference.
-I made this because I got annoyed at missing Ratirl streams and so I picked the name of an item that reveals hidden entities around it.
+I made this because I got annoyed at missing Ratirl streams, so I picked the name of an item that reveals hidden entities around it.